cyberarm/CnC_Remastered_Collection-AI-Boost2/WorkshopContent/README.md

 Latest changes:
 New:
 - Harvester prio switcher.
 There is a 5% change of AI goes wild on harvester hunting.
 The rest of the time it gives harvesters lower prio
-- Added an option to allow the AI to make a extra base(s) (Will use chronoshift or vessel transport for map with islands)
+- Added an option to allow the AI to make extra base(s) (Will use chronoshift or vessel transport for map with islands)
 - AI knows how to use Chronosphere and Iron Curtain
 - Harvester memory option re-added and made editable by .ini file